myksb1223/notes/Synchronize timetables & subjects.md

 `status` field will be changed to 2 in delete process and 1 in edit process.

 ##### Timetable
 In previous version, timetables are not synchronized to server.
 So changed datas are not saved in server.
 Many users have asked us why timetable infomation is not same with before.
 But now all information can be saved.

 Timetable is also processed same ways in subject.
-But There is one thing we have to work.
+But there is one thing we have to work.
 That is timetable background synchronization.

 We will save a background to Amazon `S3`.
 So we have to add the function of that.